dumqp/dumqp/README.md

 - 👋 Hi, I’m Eduardo
 - 👀 I’m interested in Python.
 - 🌱 I’m currently learning Python integrated with Power BI.
-- I'm also interested in games.
+- I'm also interested in games and financial market.

 <!---
 dumqp/dumqp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.